dev1lsconf/blog/posts/trunk-wifi-wired-openbsd.md

 ---
-title: Trunk OpenBSD
+title: Trunk wired and wifi on OpenBSD
 publish_date:  2023-02-06
 summary: 'Configure your local network enable Wi-Fi access point in WPA2 mode, DHCP server, and router.'
 ---
 # Connect to Wi-Fi and Ethernet networks from OpenBSD

-by roman zolotarev
+##by roman zolotarev

 Configure your local network (enable Wi-Fi access point in WPA2 mode, DHCP server, and router).

 Install OpenBSD on your computer.